 - The ecosystem needs to truly support inventors from the bottom up.
 So if there is no sales at all or just a small volume, there shouldn’t be any fees associated with listing and selling products.
 We need to give it a push just enough for inventors to see that there is a demand.

 - The ecosystem that provides access to end users/ buyers.
 If there is a demand we need to provide inventors access to people who try the product and can provide feedback, either through review, or even online conversion – could be chat or Google Meet.

 - Support Inventors with product distribution without any legal jargon or hard rules, or exclusive contracts.
 Or better yet provide a software solution for efficient drop ship (something similar to ShipStation).

 - Providing support.
 It’s easy for some of us to create and invent and push forward, however after meeting so many people I realize there are a lot of people with great ideas and potentially with life-changing inventions that simply don’t believe in themselves.
 I also don’t believe in fake encouragement, however, the market is the market.
 If the product is good, people will buy it!
 There is really no downside in giving it a try.

 - Podcast Support.
 It’s clear that the attention is shifting from forums to Facebook Groups and Podcasts.
 I believe each podcast should have a spot to allow Inventors to present products at no cost.
 It shouldn’t be a 2-3 minute commercial.
 More of a story, details, and why this product is important.

-This Friday I’ll be interviewing one of my good friends Dr. Matt Kathan, owner of Timber Dental, Portland-based small DSO with 5 locations.
+This Friday I’ll be interviewing one of my good friends Dr. Matt Kathan, owner of Timber Dental, a Portland-based small DSO with 5 locations.
 During COVID, Dr. Matt invented a product and he will share with us what he learned.
 I’m really excited to discuss how we can help and support dental inventors across the US.